-It is highly recommended that you make an appointment around the subject selection counselling time to explore all recognised learning and flexibility options to suit your learning style and interest.
+It is recommended that you make an appointment around subject selection time to explore all recognised learning and flexibility options.

-Please Note: If you are involved in Certificate 1 or 2 level vocational training in Year 12, you are encouraged to also select Stage 2 Workplace Practices as a SACE subject to use the training and or work experience as the performance assessment of the subject.
+Please Note: If you are undertaking VET in Year 11 or 12, you are encouraged to also select Workplace Practices as a SACE subject to use the training and work experience as assessment for the subject.

-SACE Stage 2 Workplace Practices A & B
+SACE STAGE 2 WORKPLACE PRACTICES A & B

 Faculty Area Vocational Education and Training

+Credits 20 (full year)

+Prerequisites Nil

 In Stage 2 Workplace Practices, you will have the opportunity to develop an understanding of the realities of the workplace, and/or entry level training.
-You will have opportunities to explore theoretical knowledge of work in Australian society as part of the changing nature of work, consider possible future patterns and impacts of reforms, technology and industries.
-You will develop interpersonal skills, confidence, and initiative toward finding employment while responding to current and historical context relating to how workplace relations legislation, policies, guidelines and procedures govern attitude and behaviours.
+You will have opportunities to explore theoretical knowledge of work in Australian society as part of the changing nature of work, and investigate job opportunities within an industry area.
+You will develop interpersonal skills, confidence, and initiative toward finding employment while responding to current and historical context relating to how workplace relations legislation and policies and investigating issues around industrial relations legislation relative to a specific work place context.

-- Industry and work knowledge: You will research and apply understanding to topics including work as part of Australian labour markets, changing work conditions and how people work based on workers' rights and responsibilities. - Vocational learning: You will use aspects of work routines and/or vocational training to develop and reflect on work issues, skills development, and preparation to transition into employment beyond school.
+- Industry and work knowledge: You will research and apply understanding to topics including work as part of Australian labour markets, changing work conditions, and how people work based on workers' rights and responsibilities and finding employment in a industry of your choice. - Vocational learning: You will use aspects of work routines and/or vocational training to develop and reflect on work issues, skills development, and preparation to transition into employment beyond school.
 Activities could involve planned work experience, casual employment, school-based traineeship, elite sport participation, individual carer responsibilities or enterprise. - Reflection: You will respond to and evaluate your participation and development of work skills in a work role setting and in response to career planning.

 Assessment Type 1: Folio 25%

 Assessment Type 2: Performance 25%

 Assessment Type 3: Reflection 20%

-Assessment Type 4: Investigation 30%
+External Assessment Assessment Type 4: Investigation 30%